rafaelbro/TokenSettlement/README.md

 ## Overview

 This project aims to provide the ability to execute a settlement process.
 This happens through the execution of the following methods inside the smart contract: `createPendingSettlement` and `executeSettlement`.
-Those are executed on the Bosonic side and they work the following way:
+Those are executed off-chain by the executor and they work the following way:

 `createPendingSettlement`: Receives an ID of the settlement process and native blockchain addresses of the debtor and creditor of the settlement.
 Along those values we need to inform in a respective array the token addresses that need to be settled for, along with the values of those associated tokens.